 - Enhanced Potency: Cannabinoid biosynthesis continues after cutting.
 Cannabinoids are sensitive to light, oxygen, and heat.
-But, under the right conditions, the cannabinoids in the buds will continue to convert to their active form, increasing their potency.
+But, under the right conditions, they continue to convert to their active form, increasing their potency.

-- Improved sensory experience: air drying and low temperatures for a longer time allows preserving more terpenes, giving the flavor a chance to sharpen and develop better.
+- Improved sensory experience: Air drying at low temperatures for a longer time preserves more terpenes, giving the flavor a chance to sharpen and develop better.

-- Smoother smoke: giving the buds time to dry well gives them time to discard the chlorophyll, starches, and sugars that can be sour and scratchy in the throat when smoked.
-Consequently, proper drying gives buds that are smoother and more pleasant to smoke.
+- Smoother smoke: Giving the buds time to dry well allows them to discard the chlorophyll, starches, and sugars that can be sour and scratchy in the throat when smoked.
+Consequently, proper drying yields buds that are smoother and more pleasant to smoke.

 - Longer Shelf Life: You can store appropriately dried and cured cannabis for up to two years without degrading.
-Not correctly drying your buds increases the risk of developing mold and increases the chances of losing cannabinoids.
+Incorrectly drying your buds increases the risk of developing mold and the chances of losing cannabinoids.